Luos-io/Documentation/src/pages/overview/general-basics.md

 # General guide to Luos technology

-Luos is a simple and lightweight containerization platform dedicated to embedded systems enabling <a href="https://en.wikipedia.org/wiki/Microservices" target="_blank">microservices</a> architecture for electronics.
+Luos is a simple and lightweight containerization platform dedicated to embedded systems enabling a <a href="https://en.wikipedia.org/wiki/Microservices" target="_blank">microservices</a> architecture for electronics.
 It's a powerful tool using modularity to simplify and link any hardware component or application code together as a <a href="https://en.wikipedia.org/wiki/Single_system_image" target="_blank">single system image</a>.

 This guide contains all the basic notions you will need to use, create and understand Luos technology.